anddani/dotfiles/README.md

     # lsblk

 Note the device name given by the output by `lsblk`.
-Partition the chosen disk using the `cfdisk` tool (X is the letter corresponding the the chosen device):
+Partition the chosen disk using the `gdisk` tool (X is the letter corresponding the the chosen device):

-    # cfdisk /dev/sdX
+    # gdisk /dev/sdX

 Delete all the partitions currently on the drive.